Star LSU linebacker Devin White picked 5th overall in NFL Draft

 BATON ROUGE - Devin White, LSU football star and the top linebacker prospect in the country, has been selected 5th overall in the 2019 NFL Draft.

 White, a staple of LSU's defense in recent years, was taken by the Tampa Bay Buccaneers in the first round of the draft Thursday night.
-He's the first Tiger selected in this year's draft with CB Greedy Williams also widely expected to go in the first round.
+He's the first Tiger selected in this year's draft.
+CB Greedy Williams was also widely expected to go in the first round.

 White was often considered the heart of LSU's defense in 2018, with his controversial half-game suspension against Alabama prompting talks of a "whiteout" amongst fans as well as the viral #freedevinwhite campaign.
 He is also the first Tiger to be selected for the Dick Butkus Award, naming him the best college linebacker of the 2018 season.